Top 10 most economical family cars 2021

 Mercedes GLE SUV

-Despite being by far the largest car on this list, the diesel-electric plug-in hybrid Mercedes GLE is said to be the most efficient by quite some margin – claimed economy is a staggering 403.6mpg.
-Truth be told, you likely won’t come close to that in day-to-day driving (especially if you tend to do lots of motorway miles), though the big battery pack and the 66 miles of electric range means you should be able to drive to and from town using just the electric motor.
+Despite being by far the largest car on this list, the diesel-electric plug-in hybrid Mercedes GLE boasts a claimed fuel economy of 256.8mpg.
+Truth be told, you likely won’t come close to that in day-to-day driving (especially if you tend to do lots of motorway miles), though the big battery and 66 miles of electric range means you should be able to drive to and from town using just the electric motor.

 Mercedes A 250 e hatchback